facebadge/sample.assay.it/README.md

-# Minimal Quality Assessment Suite
+# Minimal Example - Behavior as a Code suite

 Learn about quality assessments of Serverless applications with https://assay.it.
-This example implements a minimal quality assessment suite using Behaviour as a Code.
+This example implements a minimal quality assessment suite using Behavior as a Code.

 ## Inspiration